Contributor Writing Guidelines

 - Articles can be written in American or British English as long as it’s consistent.

 - Use active voice rather than passive voice.

 - Avoid meaningless descriptions and words and don’t repeat the same ideas over and over again.
 Stay focussed.

 - Titles in H1 tags, subtitles in H2 and H3 tags.
 Main titles should be a maximum of 9 words.
 Subtitles may be longer.

 Great photos are essential to capture the reader’s attention and convey the message of the Travel Guide, Story or Tip more vividly.

-- An image should be least 650 pixels wide and 400 pixels tall.
+- An image should be at least 900 pixels wide and 450 pixels tall.
 Images should be at least 300 dpi.

-- We have a strong preference to use photographs taken by the content writer directly.
-However, in case the content writer is not able to provide high-quality photographs, the editor will invite photographers to pitch their photographs.
+- If the content writer cannot provide high-quality photographs, the editor will invite photographers to pitch their photographs.

-- We do not accept images that have a brand, logo, external links, watermark or border displayed on them.
+- We do not accept images with a brand, logo, external links, watermark, or border displayed on them.

-- All images must have an alt tag and a description.
+- All images must have an alt tag and a caption.